rikardwissing/raspberry-pi-xmy-full-node/README.md

 This step is optional and is only required if you do not want to connect the Pi to a keyboard and monitor.
 These instructions are also made specifically if you have an ssh client available in your terminal.
 You can use other SSH clients and adapt the intructions to them.

-1. Make sure you followed the instruction of how to enable ssh in the previous step when setting up the SD card
+1. Make sure you followed the instructions of how to enable ssh in the previous step when setting up the SD card
 2. Open up a terminal
 3. Connect to the Pi using `ssh pi@raspberrypi` (pi is the username hence the pi@)
 4. Use password `raspberry` once you are prompted